Jaliborc/LibItemCache-2.0/README.md

 ## Getting Started
-* To learn how to use the library, see the [API](https://github.com/Jaliborc/LibItemCache-2.0/wiki/API) page.
+* To learn how to use the library, see the [API](https://github.com/Jaliborc/LibItemCache-2.0/wiki/API).
 * To learn how to expose your own cache to the library, see [Interface Protocol](https://github.com/Jaliborc/LibItemCache-2.0/wiki/Interface-Protocol).